smirkant/JPEGdfs/README.md

    There are many docs describe the JPEG standard or how to design a JPEG decoder.
 But most of them are only 'docs', not working programs.
-When come to practise, it still hard for the newbie to implement a JPEG decoder.
+When come to practise, it is still hard for the newbie to implement a JPEG decoder.
 This is what JPEGdfs about, to implement a JPEG decoder from scratch.